GARCII/LeboncoinAlbumsTest/Readme.md

 ### Network
-Retrofit was an obvious choice for the simplicity that it can offer to perform API calls. in addition the API call has no custom requirements in terms of caching, request prioritization and retries.
+Retrofit was an obvious choice for the simplicity that it can offer to perform API calls. in addition the API call has no custom requirements in terms of caching, request prioritization or retries.

 ### Network response deserialization
  [Moshi](https://github.com/square/moshi) was introduced as a small, efficient and safer alternative to Gson.
 Using moshi codegen will create compile time